-- The CCG Funded Nursing Team will look to ensure no other NHS Commissioning services admit new service users.
+- The NHS Greater Manchester Integrated Care Funded Nursing Team will look to ensure no other NHS Commissioning services admit new service users.

-- The CCG may decide independently to take its own action in relation to suspension of admissions or impose other requirements restricting new admissions.
+- NHS Greater Manchester Integrated Care may decide independently to take its own action in relation to suspension of admissions or impose other requirements restricting new admissions.

 - Where there is an agreed or imposed suspension there will be a clear expectation on the Responsible Person that the service will refuse any new referrals via any other sources such as self funders for the duration of a suspension.

 - Where special circumstances arise e.g. a pre-booked respite care or an existing resident who needs to move from a residential to a nursing home bed and who does not wish to move elsewhere, the decision would be at the discretion of the chairperson who can decide to consult with other members of the multi-disciplinary team (the chairperson will usually be from the ASU but could be a team manager).